pasalino/TinyLanding/README.md

 #### HTML

-Change file `app/views/index.mustache` with your HTML for create your personal web page.
+Change file `app/views/landing_anem/index.mustache` with your HTML for create your personal web page.

-* *(Under costruction) Include template form.mustache in landing page*
+* *(Under construction) Include template form.mustache in landing page*
-* *(Under costruction) Include JQuery and main.js scripts*
+* *(Under construction) Include JQuery and main.js scripts*
-* *(Under costruction) Include main.css*
+* *(Under construction) Include main.css*
-* *(Under costruction) Errorfile*
+* *(Under construction) Errorfile*

-In `app/public` folder there is all public asset for landing.
+In `app/public/landing_name` folder there is all public asset for landing.
 This file is reached from root url.
 In this folder you include all CSS, scripts, images, other assets used in your landing.

 #### Mail Template